 Where Mother Nature meets Main Street...

-Located about 5 minutes from downtown Watkins Glen on the east side of Seneca Lake, Burdett is home to the Finger Lakes National Forest, the only National Forest in New York State!
+Located about five minutes from downtown Watkins Glen on the east side of Seneca Lake, Burdett is home to the Finger Lakes National Forest,, the only National Forest in New York State!
 With beautiful views, wineries, breweries, and even a distillery nearby, you won't find any shortage of things to do.
-Aside from the Finger Lakes National Forest, other points of interest in the village include Painted Bar Stables (where you can take a trail ride on horseback); Berta's Cafe (a local favorite), Barry Family Cellars, Connections Retreat Center for People and Dogs, The Elf and the Oak (for the most fabulous sandwiches this side of the lake) and Finger Lakes Preserve (a sprawling fishing preserve where you can cast a line on a number of scenic ponds).
+Aside from the Forest other points of interest in the village include Painted Bar Stables (where you can take a trail ride on horseback); Berta's Cafe (a local favorite), Barry Family Cellars, Connections Retreat Center for People and Dogs, The Elf and the Oak (for some of the most fabulous sandwiches this side of the lake) and the Finger Lakes Preserve (a sprawling fishing preserve where you can cast a line on a number of scenic ponds).

-Though not a "town" per se, Hector definitely has some notable features including the iconic Hector Falls.
+Hector has many notable features including the iconic Hector Falls.
 You can't miss this roadside waterfall as you venture north on Route 414 from Watkins Glen.
 Hector is also home to many wineries, breweries, and Finger Lakes Distilling - the region's first stand-alone distillery.
 The stunning views in Hector - especially at sunset - are famous.
 Finger Lakes beauty at its finest!

-If you come into the region from the southeast, you will likely pass through this quaint village, including local hotspot The Bucket Bar and Grill (you've got to try 'The Odessa Pile') to local wines sold with a smile at Odessa Wines & Spirits to a delicious stop at Sunset View Creamery.
-Speaking of cheese, Sunset View Creamery also happens to be the home of the Finger Lakes Cheese Festival.
-Held each year in July, this family-friendly event includes a host of activities: hayrides, wine and beer tasting, arts and crafts vendors, a petting zoo, live music, and of course, plenty of cheese sampling!
+If you come into the region from the southeast, you will likely pass through this quaint village, including local hotspot The Bucket Bar and Grill (you've got to try 'The Odessa Pile') to local wines sold with a smile at Odessa Wines & Spirits to a delicious stop at Sunset View Creamery which also hosts the annual Finger Lakes Cheese Festival.
+Held on the last Saturday each July, this family-friendly event includes a host of activities: hayrides, wine and beer tasting, arts and crafts vendors, a petting zoo, live music, and of course, plenty of cheese sampling!

 With so much to do right here, you'll be even more excited to learn that living, working, and playing in Schuyler County also puts you in close proximity to many other destinations and points of interest in the Finger Lakes.
-It's just a 30-minute drive to Ithaca, Corning, Elmira, Hammondsport, and Penn Yan from here, including The Corning Museum of Glass, The Soaring Museum, The Glenn H. Curtiss Museum, Cornell University, the Ithaca Commons, Harris Hill Amusement Park, The Rockwell Museum, Mark Twain Historic Sites, The Arnot Art Museum, and SO MUCH MORE!
+It's just a 30-minute drive to Ithaca, Corning, Elmira, Hammondsport, and Penn Yan from here, including the Corning Museum of Glass, the National Soaring Museum, the Glenn H. Curtiss Museum, Cornell University, the Ithaca Commons, Harris Hill Amusement Park, the Rockwell Museum, Mark Twain historic sites, the Arnot Art Museum, and so much more!